alpacahq/pipeline-live/README.md

 # Zipline Pipeline Extension for Live Trading
-`pipeline-alpaca` is an extension for zipline pipeline independently usable for live trading, outside of zipline.
+`pipeline-live` is an extension for zipline pipeline independently usable for live trading, outside of zipline.
 While zipline is a great backtesting library, the default Pipeline API requires complicated setup for data bundle, which is often challenging to average users.
 Quantopian's proprietary data